rootstrap/RSFormView/README.md

 yourFormView.markItemInvalid(fieldName: "EmailFieldName", errorMessage: "Oops, This email is already taken")
 ```

-After the user makes any edit in the invalid field the field will no longer be marked invalid unless the validation doesn;t pass.
+After the user makes any edit in the invalid field it will no longer be marked invalid unless the real time validation doesn't pass.

 ## Example App